Paradoxxs/Gitbook/osint/Sources/Hunt for data.md

 # Cloud bucket

-It frequently seen company have misconfigured bucket.
-Exposing sensitive to the public.
+It frequently to see company having misconfigured bucket, exposing sensitive to the public.

 ## Cloud enum